 Balance of payments – commentary

-The current account ended 2024 Q3 in a deficit of CZK 9.4 billion.
-The financial account recorded an inflow of funds (net borrowing) of CZK 27.5 billion owing to higher growth in external liabilities than external assets.
-The CNB’s reserve assets fell by CZK 13.6 billion (adjusted for valuation differences).
-The current account surplus was 1.2% of GDP on an annual basis, and the goods and services surplus was 6.6% of GDP.
+The current account ended 2025 Q1 in a surplus of CZK 122.4 billion.
+The financial account recorded a net outflow of funds (net lending) of CZK 105.7 billion owing to higher growth in external assets than external liabilities.
+The CNB’s reserve assets rose by CZK 30.4 billion (adjusted for valuation and price differences).
+The current account surplus was 1.8% of GDP on an annual basis, and the goods and services surplus was 6.5% of GDP.

 Ratio of Current Account and Goods and Services Balance to GDP